cappe987/cappe987.github.io/_posts/2019-11-19-dynamic-vs-static.markdown

 {% endhighlight %}

 Here we have the type signature for the same function in C#.
-`T` and
-`R` represents two generic types which it has to match in the type signature.
+`T` and `R` represents two generic types.
+They could be the same type, or they could be different types.

-For the first argument you can pass it any C# class that implements the interface   IEnumerable&ltT&gt` of any type
+For the first argument you can pass it any C# class that implements the interface `IEnumerable<T>` of any type
 `T`.
 As opposed to Python, it clearly states what defines an iterable.